 Many research studies have shown that acupuncture significantly improves fertility levels in women.
 However, fewer studies have been done on male infertility.
 A 2005 study published in the prestigious medical journal Fertility and Sterility found that men who received acupuncture treatments twice a week over a five-week period had significant increases in the number and percentage of normal sperm, improved motility levels, and reductions in structural defects.
 This suggests that acupuncture can have a positive effect on sperm production and quality.

-Call or email me to book a free 30 minute consultation at my Santa Monica office.
+Call or email me to book a complimentary 10 minute phone consultation.
 I would be happy to speak with anyone who is currently struggling with fertility issues, or anyone who would like to prepare for the future.

 Having acupuncture treatments during pregnancy is one of the best things a woman can do for herself and her baby.
 Research findings in medical and nursing journals declare acupuncture to be a safe and effective treatment for pregnancy.
 It is helpful for common symptoms such as morning sickness, constipation, heartburn, poor digestion, hemorrhoids, fatigue, body aches, pelvic pain, rib pain, back pain, sciatica, edema, sinusitis, insomnia, colds, headaches, migraines, excess heat, hypertension, and delayed labor.